schoener-one/sugo-machine-application/doc/Architecture.md

 ---
 ### Layer model

 For a better testability and scalability, the software are divided into 3 layers.
-Every software package is assigned only to one layer.
+Every software module is assigned only to one layer.

 1. **System Component Layer**: Provides the service components and application business logic.
 Only service components of this layer could communicate with each other.